 Civil War Trail

-As you drive through Maryland, Virginia and North Carolina, these distintive signs can be found througout.
+As you drive through Virginia, these distintive signs can be found.
 Each sign signifies a stop along a driving tour of the Civil War.

 Click the Civil War Trails logo to learn more.